trevorsandy/lpub3d/tools/docs/README.txt

 -Disable Clear Cache menu button when no file is loaded (r686) *Just a little poka yoke.
 The cache locations are specific to the file loaded, so it does not help to have this button active when no file is loaded.
 -Force to empty the cache before creating a PDF (r654) *Added option to empty the image ldr and image cache before printing.
-With this feature the user can select the option on the print configuration dialog to clear the cache and regenerate images as the print/export job executes.
+With this feature the user can select the option on the print configuration dialogue to clear the cache and regenerate images as the print/export job executes.
--Synchronize 'prev', 'next' and 'goto' page menu items (r653) *User can enter directly any page number within range into the menu dialog.
+-Synchronize 'prev', 'next' and 'goto' page menu items (r653) *User can enter directly any page number within range into the menu dialogue.
 Clicking either the Previous or Next button will navigate to the page indicated regardless of if the page is the next increment backward (for Previous) or forward (for Next) or a page further backward or forward.
 The user can still hit the enter key to navigate to the indicated page - if not the current page of course.
 -Supress rotateIcon from CSI (model) item context menu if we have a callout and the callout assembled (r652) *The menu option to insert a rotate step icon is not presented for assembled callouts.
 -Select local page size and global and local page orientation - Portrait and Landscape (r518)